danielorozco06/searchGPT/README.md

 ## Installation

-1. Search for 'Word Meaning' in the Visual Studio Code Extensions Marketplace.
+1. Search for 'searchGPT' in the Visual Studio Code Extensions Marketplace.
 2. Click on the 'Install' button to install the extension.
 3. Set environment variable `OPENAI_API_KEY` to your OpenAI API key.